 5 things to do in Pondicherry

 There are so many things to do in Pondicherry.
-I was there for a week this time, in spite of it I felt it was less.
+I was there for a week this time, in spite of it I felt it was less time.
 It is a town where one can have a relaxed holiday, visiting the various French styled cafes and walking around the streets.
 However, I would like to mention the top 5 things to do in Pondicherry.

 Auroville must be the number one thing to do while in Pondicherry.
 The Auroville city is around 10 kilometres from Pondicherry.
 It is an experimental township founded in the year 1965, by Mirra Alfassa.
 In the middle of Auroville is the meditation centre known as the Matirmandir.